hugowschneider/fastgraphql/docs/pages/tutorial/index.md

 # Getting Started

-In this section we will get started and build our first GraphQL API using **FastGraphQL**.
+In this section, we will get started and build our first GraphQL API using **FastGraphQL**.

 # Running your application